HannahDelaney/portfolio-site-2020/_case-studies/lifewithgutz.md

 ---
 layout: case-study
 order: 1
+seo-description: A website I designed and developed with a CMS, for an entrepreneurial client who needed a site to host her blog and YouTube community.
+display-img: /images/gutz-banner.jpg
 title: "Life with Gutz"
 preview-img: gutz-plain.png
 preview-img-alt: A laptop showing the Life with Gutz homepage.